 This is typical for products that contain high concentrations of silicone and it’s something I don’t personally like.

 I feel like this velvety texture makes my skin look super oily and it also makes my pores look much bigger than they are throughout the day.

 I already mentioned in my Instagram story that I wasn’t a fan of the scent once I received the polyglutamic acid as it has a really strong, sort of acidic scent that goes away after a while but it’s strong right off the bat.

-I also made my boyfriend try this product and the first thing he complained about once he started rubbing it on his skin was the strong, acidic scent he felt.
+My husband also tried this product and the first thing he complained about once he started rubbing it on his skin was the strong, acidic scent he felt.